wp-plugins/suffusion-buddypress-pack/readme.txt

 extension for users who want to use Suffusion for BuddyPress.

 == Changelog ==

+= 1.12 =
+*	Removed references to a file that no longer exists in BP 1.6

 = 1.11 =
 *	Fixed AJAX issues for BP 1.6